 International Politics students have the opportunity to develop strong research, analytical and communication skills during their undergraduate programme, which combined to the invaluable international experience gained during the course of this singular degree, will mean a huge range of careers will open up to graduates, both inside and outside the political world.

-Some graduates from Queen Mary-ULIP will enter sectors such as government, international governmental or non-governmental organisations, whilst others transfer skills gained during study into roles such as policy research, law, activism, campaigning or a wide range of opportunities in the non-profit or commercial fields.
+Some graduates from ULIP will enter sectors such as government, international governmental or non-governmental organisations, whilst others transfer skills gained during study into roles such as policy research, law, activism, campaigning or a wide range of opportunities in the non-profit or commercial fields.

 In today’s complex career trajectories that graduates follow, most employers expect them to have a range of skills and work experience.
-Being based in Paris is a distinct advantage, and at Queen Mary-ULIP we have designed programmes of careers support to help you take advantage of our location.
+Being based in Paris is a distinct advantage, and with the help of Queen Mary University of London we have designed programmes of careers support to help you take advantage of our location.

 Alongside your studies, you'll have opportunities to: